 Across the agricultural value chain, safety is a key concern.
 It is important that everyone has access to a safe work environment and the skills to keep themselves and others safe.
 These skills are critical in environments where machinery is used, animals are involved, or work takes place in isolated or remote locations.

 The Agriculture Workforce Working Group (AWWG) held its first meeting in March 2023, convened by then Commonwealth Agricultural Minister Senator the Hon Murray Watt.
-During this meeting it was proposed that investigations take place into what a safety induction program could look like for agriculture and related industries.
+During this meeting it was proposed that investigations take place into a worker safety induction program to be piloted in the meat processing industry.

 As a result, this project is taking place to explore potential models and develop a safety induction program to be piloted in the meat processing industry.
 The program would be designed to provide foundational capabilities in safety for workers entering the industry, supporting national consistency in safety skills across the industry.